 I admit it, wholesaling houses is a whole lot of fun.
-Itʼs exciting, its easy, itʼs fast.
+Itʼs exciting, it’s easy, itʼs fast.
 Bid -a bang, bid-a boom.
 Youʼre in and out – real fast- like- leaving the scene with a big check in your hand.
 Thatʼs how it goes…most of the time.
 There are always exceptions to the rules and horror stories that go along with it.
-I think there should be a 5 day event specifically designed to warn you of the pitfalls of this business.
+I think there should be a 5 day event specifically designed to warn you of the real estate wholesaling pitfalls of this business.

 You can get caught in some traps, and you have to swim your way out.
-Iʼm going to tell you about 7 of these deadly sins right now.
+Iʼm going to tell you about 7 of these deadly sins or real estate wholesaling pitfalls right now.
 Why am I doing this?
 Well, Iʼm all about whatʼs real.
 I like for people to know exactly what to expect when they get into this business, and that itʼs not always peaches and cream.
 Donʼt get me wrong, itʼs an awesome business and I love it.
 I wouldnʼt change a thing if I had the choice, but good things DO go bad.
 Itʼs inevitable.
 So Iʼm going to warn you of these things ahead of time so that if they happen to you, youʼll be prepared.
 And youʼll know how to handle them.

+This is one of the most common real estate wholesaling pitfalls.
 Hereʼs the scenario: You got an awesome deal on a property from a motivated seller.
 You sold it quickly to an all cash investor buyer.
 Your profit on the deal is $13,500.00 All of this went down pretty quickly.
 No problems from either party.
 Youʼve even got a closing date set with the title company, and now itʼs just a matter of time before you get paid.
 Ahh, you sit back in your office chair with your hands folded on the back of your head and exhale a giant sigh of relief.
 You CAN pay your car payment that was due last week.
 You think to yourself “Thank God this deal is closing, or I would be in big trouble”.

 You get out your stack of bills and start allocating the money appropriately.
 Then you plan a nice dinner with your wife, and maybe even a cruise to the Bahamas or something like that.
 You plan on stashing some money away in your savings account, and then buying that new iPhone thatʼs coming out.
 You can finally do some of those things youʼve been wanting and needing to do, just as soon as this deal closes.
 “I love this business”, you say out loud as you smile a big smile and have a beer and a slice of pizza as you wait for the big day.